FIVEYOUNGWOO/FIVEYOUNGWOO/README.md

 #### Introduction :
-I am deeply passionate about the validation of Software-Defined Radio (SDR)-based wireless networks and network optimization with reinforcement learning (RL) approaches.
-These areas are the cornerstone of my work as a wireless communication and AI researcher at the Smart Networking Lab (SNL).
-I have developed expertise through two years as an undergraduate intern and subsequent M.S. studies in Computer Science at Chosun University.
+I am deeply passionate about designing and validating Software-Defined Radio (SDR)-based wireless networks and optimizing them using reinforcement learning (RL) approaches.
+Over two years as an undergraduate intern and during my M.S. studies at the Smart Networking Lab (SNL) in Computer Science at Chosun University, I have developed expertise in wireless communications.
 ___

 #### Research Experience 1 (During M.S. degree):